+The value of, and funding for, the FFRDC/NL portion of the work will be included in the award to a successful applicant.
+DOE/NNSA will not fund a DOE/NNSA FFRDC/NL through the DOE field work authorization process and other FFRDC/NLs through an interagency agreement with the sponsoring agency.
+FFRDCs/NLs will be treated as subawards for applicants.
+Therefore, applicants should prepare the budgets utilizing rates appropriate for such an arrangement.
+For subawards to DOE FFRDCs, the recipient shall use the Department's strategic partnership projects program and the terms and conditions established for that program.
 The value of and funding for the FFRDC portion of the work will not normally be included in the award to a successful applicant.
 Usually, DOE will fund a DOE/NNSA FFRDC contractor through the DOE field work proposal (WP) system and non-DOE/NNSA FFRDC through an interagency agreement with the sponsoring agency.

-6. Cost Share
+4. Cost Share